Future of dating 2016

 Just as our experts did with wearable tech, the data and its relation to love and relationships was condensed down into five key categories, displayed below in order of importance:

-What we eat says a lot about how we feel in the long and short term and our respect for our own health (when combined with exercise data).
+PRIMARY | TV & Movie preferences In a similar way to music preference, love of different movie genres or TV shows reflect the personality of the user.
+So what you like really does reflect what you’re like.
+Similar tastes in films – which we attach great emotional importance to – can be a strong tool in early attraction because of the feelings of mutual psychological validation of interests and choices. | Style Clothing style is an extremely precise and detailed reflection of a person’s personality.
+How they view themselves, how adventurous they are and how much they value their style in terms of money spent on clothes.
+This extremely bespoke data set will be useful in matching through common interest and opinion of self.
+It will be interesting to see how these data sets match.
+It could be that one partner prefers to be slightly ‘trendier’ or, like attractiveness, we’re likely to be attracted to someone with a similar level of style. | Diet What we eat says a lot about how we feel in the long and short term and our respect for our own health (when combined with exercise data).
 A mismatch in dietary preferences and adventurousness could certainly lead to long term problems in a relationship.
 Fussiness over food, which may restrict a partner’s choice or enjoyment of meals can cause aggravation or argument.
-And it’s not just what’s in the fridge that matters, but how it’s organised and the time at which it’s consumed – which gives multiple personality insights in terms of approach to life (often whether people are spontaneous or planned).
+And it’s not just what’s in the fridge that matters, but how it’s organised and the time at which it’s consumed – which gives multiple personality insights in terms of approach to life (often whether people are spontaneous or planned). |

-Cleanliness correlates strongly with levels of conscientiousness but also organisation.
-One person’s view of acceptable or good hygiene could also differ wildly, which would make such data useful to avoid missmatching.
+SECONDARY | Hygiene Cleanliness correlates strongly with levels of conscientiousness but also organisation.
+One person’s view of acceptable or good hygiene could also differ wildly, which would make such data useful to avoid missmatching. | ||

-Energy usage not only reflects a person’s frugality but also environmental concerns.
-Frugality is important in the initial stages of a relationship to ensure smooth early interactions such as choosing where to date, how much to spend and how the bill is split after a meal.
+TERTIARY | Energy usage Energy usage not only reflects a person’s frugality but also environmental concerns.
+Frugality is important in the initial stages of a relationship to ensure smooth early interactions such as choosing where to date, how much to spend and how the bill is split after a meal. |

 3. The arrival of the ‘smart era’ and ‘smart dating’